Kill switch: Industrial machinery

 The arrows indicate that the stop button must be turned to reset the switch before the equipment can be restarted.

 On large industrial machines, an emergency stop button is typically located on the panel, and possibly in several other areas of the machine.
 Often, an emergency stop is made wireless using a remote control.
 This provides a rapid means to disconnect the energy source of the device to protect workers.
 For fail-safe operation, the emergency stop button is a normally closed switch, which ensures that a broken wire will not prevent it from being activated, but may accidentally activate the emergency stop.

 In the European Union, most types of machinery are required to be equipped with an emergency stop according to the Directive 2006/42/EC.
 Exceptions apply for machinery in which an emergency stop would not lessen the risk as well as for portable hand-held/hand-guided machinery.

 Nuclear power plants

 A kill switch in a nuclear reactor plant is called SCRAM.
-It is usually characterized as an acronym for "safety control rod axe man", though this is probably a backronym.
+It is usually characterized as an acronym for "safety control rod ax man", though this is probably a backronym.